rvandewater/ReciPys/paper/paper.md

 variables selected by semantic roles; recipes are "prepped" once on training data and "baked" on new data to eliminate leakage; and every step is inspectable, versionable, and serializable (JSON/YAML). `Recipes` runs on Pandas [@mckinney-proc-scipy-2010] and Polars [@PolarsPolars2024] for interoperability and performance, and their Object-oriented abstractions enable users to implement custom steps.
+The framework is declarative and reproducible for data preprocessing, prioritizing human readability and methodological transparency.
+We demonstrate that there is no need to sacrifice readability for performance or flexibility for simplicity.
+By reducing the cognitive overhead of feature engineering and making methodological choices explicit, `ReciPies` enables researchers to focus on their core work.
+We hope this will broaden the reproducibility discussion in ML from hyperparameters to the entire experiment pipeline.
+We encourage the development of domain-specific step libraries and integration patterns that can benefit the broader ecosystem.

 # Related Work

-Our work is an improvement upon [@kuhnRecipesPreprocessingFeature2024]  aimed at the ML community.
-The design enables straightforward integration as part of a pipeline that includes machine learning libraries like sklearn [@pedregosa_scikit-learn_2011] and PyTorch[@paszkePyTorchImperativeStyle2019].
+Our work brings the Recipes [@kuhnRecipesPreprocessingFeature2024] framework to Python and extends it for the ML community.
+The design enables straightforward integration as part of a pipeline that includes ML libraries like sklearn [@pedregosa_scikit-learn_2011] and PyTorch[@paszkePyTorchImperativeStyle2019].
 To the best of our knowledge, no other packages comply with the flexibility and reproducibility of `ReciPies` and its Configuration as Code approach.
 Sklearn offers composable transformers, but no role-based variable grammar, limited human-readability, and awkward serialization.
 Feature-engine [@galliFeatureenginePythonPackage2021], pyjanitor [@j.PyjanitorCleanerAPI2019], or
 scikit-lego[@warmerdamKoaningScikitlegoV0952025] add helpful transformers or cleaning verbs.
-However, none provide a unified, declarative recipe abstraction with a strict "prep/bake" split and backend flexibility. `ReciPies` provides a stepwise recipe interface that is easy to use and read, allowing users to readily preprocess data for a wide range of machine learning pipelines.
+However, none provide a unified, declarative recipe abstraction with a strict "prep/bake" split and backend flexibility. `ReciPies` provides a stepwise recipe that is easy to use and read, allowing users to readily preprocess data for a wide range of machine learning pipelines.

 # Usage